 When you kill your self-esteem”

 The words really struck a cord with me when I read them.
-I realised I went to Cambodia, to regain my self-respect, to rebuild the self-esteem I lost over last months, having bowed for far too long to people who failed to respect me back.
-Putting myself down, just to allow someone else to feel superior was the beginning of a slow death and I had to start living again.
+I realised I went to Cambodia, to regain my self-respect, to rebuild the self-esteem I lost over last months, having “bowed low” for far too long.
+Putting myself down was the beginning of a slow death and I had to start living again.

 So, in the footsteps of Pablo’s advice I decided to appreciate myself.
 I decided to listen to the sounds of life, to read and to travel.
-I may have been in Cambodia for just a few hours, but having the space to simple be felt like a lifetime.
+I may have been in Cambodia for just a few hours, but having the space to simply be, felt like a lifetime.
 I didn’t just buy a plane ticket, I bought a way back to myself.
-I promised to never bow low to those who don’t deserve it, and reserve the deepest level of sampeah only for God and my soul.
+I promised to never put myself below others and reserve the deepest level of sampeah only for God and my soul.